IBE160/SG-Gruppe-5/docs/epics.md

 -   [ ] **Story 2.4:** As a user, I want the generated cover letter to be displayed in a text editor on the screen, so that I can easily review and edit it.
 -   [ ] **Story 2.5:** As a user, I want the generated cover letter to incorporate my skills and experiences from my CV and tailor them to the requirements in the job description.
 -   [ ] **Story 2.6:** As a user, I want to be able to download the final cover letter as a text file or copy it to my clipboard.
+-   [ ] **Story 2.7:** As a user, I want the generated cover letter to be displayed in an advanced editor that allows for easy inline modifications and clearly distinguishes between AI-generated and my own edited content.

 ---